andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Our Story

+Note:
-We're going to tshare the story of our most recent project together (and some other bits before and after)
+We're going to share the story of our most recent project together (and some other bits before and after)

-We have first hand experience of seeing what failed DDD looks like on a very large scale.
+We have first hand experience of seeing what DDD looks like on a very large scale.
 We have seen in detail how pseudo-DDD is the near enemy[1] or real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more effort.

-There was a LOT of Tech (Design) Debt.
-(We'll get to why in a little bit.)

 ---

 ## Our Goals

+  * Solve it right, build it right
+  * Maximally indepenent teams
+  * Prioritise value for _everyone_
+  * Pick our battles

+Note:
 As Senior Developers, all projects we work on share some common goals.
 This project was no different:

-* Solve the right business problems and build the right software
+* Solve the right business problems and build the software right
 * Make teams independent (as opposed to tightly coupled) so they could build and release independently (and therefore more quickly).
 * Prioritize the areas we focussed which maximised value for the client AND developers
 * Pick the right battle - there are so many things that you can make perfect, pick the ones that add most value.